Bryan Adams: Benefit concerts and humanitarian awards

 Adams has participated in concerts and other activities to help raise money and awareness for a variety of causes.
-His first high-profile charity appearance came in 1985 when he opened the US transmission of Live Aid from Philadelphia.
+His first high-profile charity appearance came in 1985 when he opened the U.S. transmission of Live Aid from Philadelphia.
 In June 1986, Adams participated in the two-week Amnesty International "A Conspiracy of Hope" tour alongside Sting, U2 and Peter Gabriel.
 In 1986, Adams performed at The Prince's Trust All-Star Rock Concert in Wembley Arena to celebrate first 10 years of the Trust and again in June 1987 at the 5th Annual Prince's Trust Rock Gala along with Elton John, George Harrison, Ringo Starr and others.

 On June 11, 1988, Adams performed at the Nelson Mandela birthday party concert at Wembley Stadium.
 In June 1988, Adams and Joe Cocker played in Weißensee in front of a crowd of over 85,000 people.

 In March 1989, Adams performed on the Greenpeace album Rainbow Warriors, which was also released in the Soviet Union on the Melodiya label.
 According to Greenpeace, worldwide sales raised more than $8 million for Greenpeace initiatives.

 In July 1989, Adams committed to work on another charity record: the remake of the Deep Purple classic "Smoke on the Water" for Rock Aid Armenia to obtain funds for the 1988 Armenian earthquake.

 Adams helped commemorate the fall of the Berlin Wall when, in 1990, he joined many other guests, including his songwriting partner Michael Kamen, for Roger Waters' The Wall – Live in Berlin, in which he performed several Pink Floyd songs alongside artists including Joni Mitchell, Cyndi Lauper, Van Morrison, and Paul Carrack.

 On March 2, 1993, Adams performed alongside artists including Tina Turner, James Taylor, George Michael, Tom Jones and Dustin Hoffman at that year's edition of Rock for the Rainforest, a benefit concert at Carnegie Hall hosted by Sting and his wife Trudie Styler to benefit the Rainforest Foundation Fund.
 It raised $800,000 for indigenous rights.